-You can find even more helpful plugin lists like these by browsing the Plugins category of WinningWP.
+You can find even more helpful plugin lists such as these by browsing the Plugins category of WinningWP.

 ⚠️ Just one warning: While it’s totally fine to install more plugins, you’ll want to be careful about only installing plugins you really do need.
 If you install too many unnecessary plugins, and those plugins aren’t optimized, you can ‘bloat’ your site, which may make it slow to load or more likely to have compatibility issues.

-There’s no hard limit on the number of plugins that you can use — just make sure that each plugin adds real value to your site.
+There’s no hard limit on the number of plugins you can use — just make sure each plugin adds real value to your site.

 Congratulations!
 You Just Made a WordPress Website

-Of course, there’s a good chance that you’ll want to keep tweaking your site’s design, browsing plugins, adding content to your site, and so on.
+Of course, there’s a good chance you’ll want to keep tweaking your site’s design, browsing plugins, adding content, and so on.